rafworkonly/rafworkonly.github.io/_posts/2026-06-20-How-to-submit.md

 To make a submission:

-<b> We recommend you sit down with a piece of paper and a pen and handwrite your message.
+We recommend you sit down with a piece of paper and a pen and handwrite your message.
 Give it to us (or send a photo/scan), and we will type it up with you.
-We can include photos if you send them via whatsapp. </b>

 We advise you to:
 - Say what you wanna say (any topic)
 - Be honest
 - be unique

+You can:
+-Add photos if you send them via whatsapp (compressed)

 Some questions to ask yourself could include:
 - What do I want to tell the world?